eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 ## Overview

-This repository contains the EUDI Wallet Core library for Android.
-The library is a part of the EUDI Wallet Reference Implementation project.

-This library acts as a coordinator by orchestrating the various components that are required to implement the EUDI Wallet functionality.
+The **Wallet Core** library acts as a coordinator by orchestrating the various components that are required to implement the EUDI Wallet functionality.
 On top of that, it provides a simplified API that can be used by the application to implement the EUDI Wallet functionality.

+This repository is a **monorepo** that contains the EUDI Wallet Core library for Android along with its companion libraries: **Document Manager** and **Transfer Manager**.
+All three modules are part of the EUDI Wallet Reference Implementation project and are published under the same version.

+**Note:** The `eudi-lib-android-wallet-document-manager` and `eudi-lib-android-iso18013-data-transfer` libraries were previously maintained in separate repositories.
+They have been consolidated into this monorepo for ease of maintenance.
+The standalone repositories are no longer maintained — all development continues here.

 ```mermaid
 %%{init: {